membermatters/MemberMatters/README.md

 when you try to commit a file (for example, with `git commit -m "update thing"`).

 ### Vue.js JavaScript frontend
-Please see the [readme](frontend/README.md) file inside the `frontend` folder.
+Please see the [readme](src-frontend/README.md) file inside the `src-frontend` folder.
 This folder contains all of the source code and other assets needed by the frontend.

 ### Django Python backend